Reasons to Stay Alive: Chapter 3: Rising

 Matt goes on to guide and recommend supporters on how to be there for people with depression.
 He says that you need to make them feel appreciated and needed, that you have to listen to them and that you need to be educated and be patient.

 At this time Matt says that he started to be aware of his progress.
 There were times that he did not think of his depression at all and he was able to focus on his job, writing, and being able to publish his writing.
 It is here that he noticed that it was a sign of process.

-Three years down the line, by 2002, he now continuously kept feeling well.
-He found courage in him and constantly put himself in uncomfortable situations that made him grew stronger.
+Three years later, by 2002, he consistently kept feeling well.
+He found courage within himself and constantly put himself in uncomfortable situations that helped him grow stronger.
 It was at this point that he wrote his first novel.

 Matt explains how running also made him feel better.
 He says that because many of the symptoms of running were similar to those of panic attacks, it made him clear his mind and made him feel stronger.
 He got to realize that depression is a long-life fight and that it is important to know that depression is smaller than you even when it feels vast; it operates within you and not you within it.

 Chapter 4: Living

 Matt’s point of view of the world and our society is that the world is designed to depress us because happiness is not good for the economy.
 If all the people in the world were to be content with what they had there wouldn’t be a monetary gain for big companies.

 He talks about the warnings of depression, that he as a college student and when he was 24, was never aware of his constant worries and panics he had.
 He never noticed his symptoms.
 Matt speaks about anxiety and how it becomes the partner of depression.
 He explains how both can trigger each other and how they can coexist.

-Because anxiety takes a toll on everything, he recurred to doing yoga and meditation.
+Because anxiety was taking a toll on everything in his life, he turned to yoga and meditation.
 He learned to accept and cope with things instead of fighting them.
-He learned to live in the moment, live in the breath.
-And that love was his anxiety's greatest killer.
+He learned to live in the moment, to live in the breath.
+And he learned that love was his anxiety's greatest killer.

 He talks about how when dealing with depression things can get better and get worse.
-Once he understood this, he gives testimony of how he felt better by recognizing the things that made him feel better.
+Once he understood this, he gives testimony that would he felt better by recognizing the things that made him feel better.
 He was finally able to recognize his illness and himself.